 How is turbulence taken into account on Diabatix Coldstream?

 Turbulence is the chaotic movement of the fluid.
-This chaotic movement happens on different length scales throughout the entire fluid domain, in turbulence we speak about Eddies when talking about this chaotic movement.
+This chaotic movement happens on different length scales throughout the entire fluid domain, in turbulence we speak about "eddies" when talking about this chaotic movement.
 There are thus eddies of different length scales.
-Turbulence models, as the name suggests, try to model the turbulent behavior of fluids in motion while maintaining the computational cost to acceptable levels.
+Turbulence models, as the name suggests, try to model the turbulent behavior of fluids in motion while maintaining the computational cost at an acceptable level.
 An oversimplified explanation is that turbulence models mimic the very small details of the flow that cannot be captured by the mesh.

 If the computational resources allow, a DNS (Direct Numerical Simulation) approach will resolve all the details of the flow, and there is no need for a turbulence model.
 These simulations are normally restricted to simple academic problems and are not feasible for industrial simulations.

-For slightly more complex simulations, normally restricted to one region (e.g. aircraft components, flow in a pipe,...), the turbulence can be modeled using LES ( Large Eddy Simulation) models, which as the name suggests resolve the largest eddies while modeling the smallest features (on both length and time scales).
+For slightly more complex simulations, normally restricted to one region (e.g. aircraft components, flow in a pipe, ...), the turbulence can be modeled using LES (Large Eddy Simulation) models, which as the name suggests resolve the largest eddies while modeling the smallest features (on both length and time scales).
 These models can be seen as a filter, and to achieve good results require very specific meshes that can become prohibitively expensive to simulate.
-Therefore, for industrial applications, they are reserved to very sensitive flow problems where the turbulent behavior of the flow plays a major role (e.g. aeroacoustics).
+Therefore, for industrial applications, they are reserved for very sensitive flow problems, where the turbulent behavior of the flow plays a major role (e.g. aeroacoustics).

-Following the LES models there are the RANS (Reynolds Averaged Navier Stokes) models which are the industry standard.
+Besides the LES models, there are the RANS (Reynolds-Averaged Navier-Stokes) models which are the industry standard.
 These models, as the name indicates, take an average of the full spectrum of fluctuations.
-As the turbulent behavior is fully modeled, the mesh can be coarser than on the LES simulations, this allows to focus the computational power on problem scale and complexity (e.g. multiphysics, full industrial machinery, combustion,...)
+As the turbulent behavior is fully modeled, the mesh can be coarser than for the LES simulations,.
+This allows to focus the computational power on problem scale and complexity (e.g. multiphysics, full industrial machinery, combustion, ...)

 Both LES and RANS models are extensively covered by the literature and validated against experimental tests with very good results.